 Each semester you will be sent a notice about your Statement of Charges (e.g. room and board, tuition and fees) from the Student Accounts Office.
-Your statement and financial aid offers can be viewed in Merlin.
-As long as you have accepted financial aid offers prior to the date the statement was produced and you are at the proper enrollment status, your financial aid will be on your statement.
+Your statement and financial aid can be viewed in Merlin.
+As long as you have accepted financial aid prior to the date the statement was produced and you are at the proper enrollment status, your financial aid will be on your statement.
 Half of the financial aid you have been offered for the academic year, with the exception of Federal Work-Study, will appear as Pending Financial Aid for fall and spring semesters on the Statement of Charges.
 Any financial aid for summer semester will appear as Pending Financial Aid for summer semester on your statement.
 Outside scholarships will not credit until the funds have been received.

 Please remember that the Office of Financial Aid will not release any financial aid (including Federal DIRECT Loan funds) until after the end of the 100% tuition refund period.
-Your loan funds will be released to your student account if your enrollment status and academic class have not changed.